Maruksa, 20 mg 30 pcs

 Immune system disorders:

-hypersensitivity to the drug components
+Hypersensitivity to the components of the drug

 Mental disorders